 Meanwhile, Elmwood and John Mills elementary schools have benefited from the movement of existing laptop carts from the high school and middle school, so that all teachers and students have increased opportunities for the instructional uses of technology throughout the day.

 In addition, the use of Google educational tools and apps will saturate the District, with all grade levels operating under Google Classroom by 2019-20.

 Preparing for the Change

 To prepare for this change, District administrators and the Board of Education visited other school districts to study their 1:1 programs.
 Then they committed to professional development and hired new staff members to help support the initiative.

 Teachers and support staff have begun receiving G Suite for Education training from the District's new IT team so they can effectively incorporate technology in the classroom and help students become digital learners.
 (G Suite for Education is a collection of web-based applications formerly known as "Google Apps for Education.")

 In addition to teacher training, improvements to technology infrastructure and bandwith continue to be made.

 Technology and Student Learning

 G Suite for Education consists of free web-based word processing, calendar, presentation, drawing, email, forms and spreadsheet programs that will soon be available for all District 401 students.
 These services are entirely online and available 24/7 from any internet-connected device.

 Using these tools, students will be able to work collaboratively to create, edit and share files and websites for school-related projects.
 Students in grades 3-12 wil be able to communicate via email with teachers and other students.

 “Technology is a universal key to unlocking student engagement for students at all skills and levels.
-It encourages personalized, individualized learning,” said Dr. Nicolas Wade, assistant superintendent of curriculum and instruction.
+It encourages personalized, individualized learning,” said Dr. Nicolas Wade, Superintendent of Schools.